Chapter 78

 "Whatever are you about, ye grown-up children?"

-This captures Zarathustra's initial shock and disapproval, but also hints at the truth - that sometimes adults need to act like children.
-The phrase 'grown-up children' suggests there's something both ridiculous and necessary about their behavior.
+This captures Zarathustra's initial shock and disapproval, but also hints at a truth: sometimes adults need to act like children.
+The phrase 'grown-up children' suggests there is something both ridiculous and necessary about their behavior.

 In Today's Words: